ORION m Greek Mythology

 VARUNA m Hinduism

 .
 In Hindu mythology Varuna is a god of water and the celestial ocean surrounding the world.
-He is one of the chief gods in the Hindu text the Rigveda.
+He is one of the chief gods in the Rigveda.

 VASANTA m Hinduism

 in Sanskrit.
-This is the name of the Hindu god of spring.
+This is the name of a Hindu personification of the spring.

 VAYU m Hinduism

 in Sanskrit.
 This is the name of the Hindu god of the air and wind, one of the five elements.